mgolsen/real_rate_depreciation/README.md

 # Replication package for "Has the Real Rate of Return Depreciated?"
-# Two programs have been used for this project
+ Two programs have been used for this project
-# i) Python for the empirical part,
-# ii) MATLAB for the Simulation part.
+ i) Python for the empirical part, ii) MATLAB for the Simulation part.

+Maintainer Contact: Morten Olsen: mgo@econ.ku.dk

 These are here in order:

+## Python details

 1. Project Overview
 This python script creates the 3 figures (including subplots) for rates of deprecation.
 It is based on Penn World Table 9.1 and the Bureau of Economic Analysis.
 Run on 3.12.4